headlinehubtech/headlinehub/README.md

 HeadlineHub app offers a [PolyForm-Free-Trial](https://polyformproject.org/licenses/free-trial/1.0.0/) license provided with the source code.
 Users can seamlessly upgrade to the robust [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license with a single, [one-time payment](https://github.com/sponsors/headlinehub).

 ### Understanding the PolyForm Free Trial License
-This evaluation license grants **32 days** of use and modification to assess the code's functionality.
-Continued use beyond the evaluation period requires the [purchase](https://github.com/sponsors/headlinehub) of a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license.
+This evaluation license provides a 32-day period for comprehensive assessment and modification of the code's functionality.
+Continued utilization beyond this evaluation period necessitates the acquisition of a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license.

 ### Understanding the PolyForm Perimeter License
 This license grants unlimited rights to utilize, modify, and distribute derivatives of the licensed source code, expressly prohibiting the distribution of the source code itself, whether for commercial gain or without charge.

-### Do I need separate licenses for the HeadlineHub app, dashboard and API ?
+### Do I need separate licenses for the HeadlineHub App, API, and Dashboard?
 No, a single license covers all three.

 ---